 So you’ve just got your brand new walker home and as you start to put it together you’re wondering if the wheels should go on the inside or the outside?

 On most front-wheel walkers you can install the wheels either on the inside or the outside.
 Manufacturers will usually suggest installing on the outside because this gives you a wider base and therefore more stability.
-However, installing the wheels on the inside of the legs can significantly reduce the width of your walker, making it more manoeuvrable and able to fit through narrow passages.
+However, installing the wheels on the inside of the legs can significantly reduce the width of your walker, making it more maneuverable and able to fit through narrow passages.

 Warning: You should always read the manufacturers instructions and safety warnings before assembling your walker.
 This article is for educational purposes only and should not be taken as medical advice.
 Consult with your doctor or primary care giver before attempting any modifications to your walker.

 Some walkers are designed so you can only install the wheels on the outside of the legs.
 If that’s the case with your walker then you simply won’t be able to put them on the outside.
 Sometimes the instructions will explicitly tell you this, otherwise it should only take a few minutes of trial and error to see if you can install them on the outside.

 Of course, there are pros and cons to each option.

 Installing Wheels On The Outside

 This is the “regular” way of installing the wheels on your walker.
-It’s what’s recommended by most manufacturers.
+It is what’s recommended by most manufacturers.
 And it’s generally how walkers were designed to be setup.